Is there a gender bias in child custody disputes?

 Some Maryland residents may have heard of a “gender bias” when it comes to child custody disputes.
 If a couple going through a divorce can’t agree on a parenting plan, child custody issues will often be left to the court to decide.
 The decision can be based on many different factors, but ultimately the key factor is the best interests of the child.
 But do women still have the upper hand when it comes to these types of custody disputes?

-• On average, the mother spends almost twice as much time with the children as the father on a weekly basis in “primary child care activities”
+- On average, the mother spends almost twice as much time with the children as the father every week in “primary child care activities”

 The reassuring part is that, in most cases, the parties can come to an agreement without the court getting involved in making these types of hard decisions.
 But, when that doesn’t happen and it comes to a court hearing on such an important and potentially life-altering dispute, it is always best to remember that the key to a positive result is putting forth the best case possible.